Discover Private Consolidation Loan

-Discover Student Loans offers great rates and flexible terms.
+Discover Private Consolidation Loan offers great rates and flexible terms.

-Get a 0.25% interest rate reduction while you are enrolled in automatic payments
+- 0.25% interest rate reduction while enrolled in automatic payments1

 - Be a US citizen or permanent resident with a US-based address.

-- Be 18 years or older at the time your apply.
+- Be at least 18 years old at the time of loan application.

 - Pass a credit check.